janumolu/Practical-HW1/form.md

 ## Step 3.3:

-* Transaction ID for transfer of asset from A to B:
+* Transaction ID for transfer of asset from A to B:ATYKGZGCZDWM5F3NA5WE6DIYEYSB5PFCOG44WH6JXUIVBZSG3W5A

 ## Step 4: